nodejs/node-addon-api/README.md

 where X is the version of Node-API you want to target.

-To run a specific unit test filters are available
+To run a specific unit test, filter conditions are available

 **Example:**
   compile and run only tests on objectwrap.cc and objectwrap.js